-Filed under: digital publishing/technologylibrariesQuillblog , Association of Canadian Publishers, audiobooks, book sales, CES, digital publishing, ebooks, HarperCollins, HarperCollins Canada, House of Anansi, House of Anansi Press, House of Anansi Press, libraries, library, Macmillan, media, OverDrive, Penguin, Penguin Canada, piracy, Random House, Random House Canada, Simon & Schuster
+Filed under: Book newsDigital publishing and technologyLibraries , Association of Canadian Publishers, audiobooks, book sales, CES, digital publishing, ebooks, HarperCollins, HarperCollins Canada, House of Anansi, House of Anansi Press, House of Anansi Press, Libraries, library, Macmillan, media, OverDrive, Penguin, Penguin Canada, piracy, Random House, Random House Canada, Simon & Schuster

 Penguin Group has announced it will no longer provide ebooks to OverDrive, effective immediately.
 With the termination of the relationship between the publisher and the U.S. digital content distributor, public libraries are effectively cut off from acquiring and lending out Penguin ebooks and e-audiobooks.